hannlp/hannlp.github.io/README.md

 ![center_table](/docs/readme_img/center_table.png)

 ## 1.6 A Commit and Analysis System
 I add a commit system with the help of [Valine](https://valine.js.org/) and [LeanCloud](https://leancloud.cn/).
-It can also do count the view num for every blogs.
+It can also counts the view num of every blog.
 [Here](https://valine.js.org/quickstart.html) is a quick tutorial!
 ![commit](/docs/readme_img/commit.png)

 # 2 To do list